pwwang/immunopipe/docs/processes/TCRClustering.md

 Cluster the TCR clones by their CDR3 sequences

-You can disable this by remving the whole sections of TCRClustering and TCRClusteringStats in the config file.<br />
+You can disable this by remving the whole sections of TCRClustering and TCRClusterStats in the config file.<br />

 This process is used to cluster TCR clones based on their CDR3 sequences.<br />